 TRAINING ON CULTURAL COMPETENCE AND LANGUAGE ACCESS

-Latino Healthcare Access offers training in cultural competence in health care and an overview of the Affordable Care Act §1557, which details required use of interpreters for Limited English Proficient (LEP) patients.
+Latino Healthcare Access offers training at your site in cultural competence in health care, along with an overview of the Affordable Care Act §1557, revised in 2016, which details required use of interpreters, what constitutes a qualified interpreter and when translated written materials must be available for Limited English Proficient (LEP) patients.

-For more information on training in cultural competence and language access law training, contact:
+For more information on training in cultural competence and language access law, contact:

 Maria J. Nape, JD